mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 The factory creates only single instance of the producer for any given producer configuration.
 If the producer instance has been already created, the existing instance is returned and reused.
-Caching is crucial for the performance reasons, because establishing a connection to the cluster takes time.
+Kafka producer caching is crucial for the performance reasons, because establishing a connection to the cluster takes time.
 It is a much more time consuming operation than opening plain socket connection, as Kafka producer needs to discover leaders for all partitions.
-Please refer to [first part](http://mkuthan.github.io/blog/2015/08/06/spark-kafka-integration1/) of this blog post and [source](https://github.com/mkuthan/example-spark-kafka/blob/master/src/main/scala/org/mkuthan/spark/KafkaProducerFactory.scala) for more details about the factory implementation.
+Please refer to [first part](http://mkuthan.github.io/blog/2015/08/06/spark-kafka-integration1/) of this blog post and `KafkaProducerFactory` [source](https://github.com/mkuthan/example-spark-kafka/blob/master/src/main/scala/org/mkuthan/spark/KafkaProducerFactory.scala) for more details about the factory implementation.